- General Questions

 Does SSD have transportation that can take me from place to place on campus?

-No, SSD does not have transportation to take a student from place to place on campus.
+No, SSD does not provide transportation to students.
 The campus shuttle system is wheelchair accessible and all students are eligible to ride.
+Parking and Transportation Services has more information on shuttle routes and transportation options on campus.

 I am on crutches for a temporary injury.
 Can I get a special parking permit?